Deciphering Commercial Auto Policy Symbols

 Symbols 2, 3 and 4

-Symbols 2, 3 and 4 afford automatic coverage for autos you acquire during the policy period.
+All of these symbols afford automatic coverage for autos you acquire during the policy period.
 Symbols 2 and 4 automatically afford liability coverage for any trailer you don't own that is attached to a car or truck that you do own.

 Symbols 5 and 6

 Symbol 8 designates hired autos.
-This term includes vehicles you hire, rent, lease or borrow.
-Symbol 8 does not cover any vehicle you hire, rent, lease or borrow from any of your employees, partners or members (if you are a limited liability company) or any members of their households.
+This term includes vehicles you hire, rent, lease, or borrow.
+Symbol 8 does not cover any vehicle you hire, rent, lease, or borrow from any of your employees, partners, or members (if you are a limited liability company) or any members of their households.
 Symbol 8 may be used to insure hired autos for liability or physical damage coverage.

 Symbol 9 is used to cover non-owned autos for liability.
-Non-owned autos are vehicles you use in your business but do not own, hire, rent, lease or borrow.
+Non-owned autos are vehicles you use in your business but do not own, hire, rent, lease, or borrow.
 Examples are vehicles that are owned by your employees or partners and used in your business.

-Symbol 19 may be used if you acquire mobile equipment during the policy period, the vehicle must be insured for liability, and none of the existing symbols are appropriate.
+Symbol 19 may be used if you acquire mobile equipment during the policy period, the vehicle must be insured for liability, and none of the symbols currently used on your policy are appropriate.
 For example, suppose that you purchase a commercial auto policy that covers only hired and non-owned autos.
-Two months after your policy begins you buy a forklift that you are required by law to insure for liability.
-Symbols 8 and 9 do not apply to owned autos.
-Thus, symbol 19 can be added to your policy to trigger liability coverage for your forklift when it is driven on a public road.
+Two months after your policy begins you buy a forklift.
+The law in your state requires you to insure a forklift for liability if you want to drive it on a public road.
+Symbols 8 and 9 don't cover owned autos so symbol 19 can be added to cover the forklift.